Tshamz/tylershambora.com/README.md

 ## About ##

-No full page reloads, loads new content in via ajax, most of the animations are done using CSS3 transitions/animations, stylesheets are written using SCSS, fully responsive and built mobile-first, uses Grunt to: work locally with livereload, minify CSS and JavaScript, optimize images, and create ready to go dist directory.
+No full page reloads, loads new content in via ajax, most of the animations are done using CSS3 transitions/animations, stylesheets are written using SCSS, fully responsive and built mobile-first, modular javascript, uses Grunt to: work locally with livereload, minify CSS and JavaScript, optimize images, and create ready to go dist directory.

 ## Goals/TODO ##